Why Leadership Is Important and Why People Want to Be Followers

 That said, I also like and agree with what Bass (1990) said, that there are almost as many different definitions of leadership as there are individuals who have tried to define this concept.

-One person in the MOOC class said that he did not believe people want to be led by others (i.e., they want to be leaders, not followers).
-I responded with this post:
+Some would argue that people do not want to be led by others, and instead be leaders (i.e., they want to be leaders, not followers).

 I respectfully disagree with the notion that people do not want to be followers.
-I contend three things (Hughes, Ginnett, & Curphy, 2012):
+In fact, I contend there are three things that make being a "follower" a very attractive option (Hughes, Ginnett, & Curphy, 2012):

 Social Change: In the U.S., the Civil Rights movement serves as a good example of what can happen when followers take action to change the status quo (Hughes, Ginnett, & Curphy, 2012).

 Military: We talk about great military leaders but the real wars and battles are fought by the best soldiers and armies (Hughes, Ginnett, & Curphy, 2012).